Skip to content

 Disturbed attachment

-It may be more useful to see FII as a function of a disturbed mother-child attachment bond, influenced by mother’s own attachment experiences; insecure attachment is associated with higher levels of somatisation.
+It may be more useful to see FII as a function of a disturbed mother-child attachment bond, influenced by the mother’s own attachment experiences; insecure attachment is associated with higher levels of somatisation.
 Indeed, a study of attachment models in mothers who fabricated or induced illness found high levels of insecure attachment and unresolved bereavement.
 This may, in turn, sensitise individuals to see others as more sick than they really are.

 Mother-child relationship

-FII has been described as a “symbiotic bond”, although symbiotic infers mutually beneficial, and in FII it’s pretty hard to see any benefits for the child.
-However, illness is the way for this child to maintain a relationship with his/her parent and perhaps preserve the parent’s mental equilibrium.
+Remember, the mother may appear to have a close and caring relationship with the child (may not be so), with separation anxiety and over-protectiveness.
+FII has been described as a symbiotic bond, although symbiotic infers mutually beneficial, and in FII, it’s pretty hard to see any benefits for the child.
+Illness is the way for this child to maintain a relationship with his/her parent and perhaps preserve the parent’s mental equilibrium.

 Consequences

-Short-term effects include;
+Short-term effects

 • Self-image of self as sick or disabled